Multipole analysis of substrate-supported dielectric nanoresonator arrays with T-matrix method: Factors influencing multipole coupling

 \section{Factors influencing multipole coupling}

-For an amorphous array of nanoparticles embedded in free space, the interparticle coupling depends only on the spatial distribution within the array parametrized by the minimal center-to-center distance.
-As we have recently shown, this parameter is a useful handle for tuning the optical properties \cite{Czajkowski2020a}.
-The presence of the substrate begets additional coupling mechanisms, which are governed by two additional parameters.
-The obvious one is the substrate refractive index, which modifies the reflection coefficient and hence determines the strength of substrate-mediated coupling and the phase relationship between the field incident onto the substrate and the one reflected off it.
-Here, we focus on the distance between the array and the substrate, which modifies the phase factors in substrate mediated coupling.
-Consequently, it changes interparticle coupling (by a phase difference between direct and reflected coupling) and substrate-mediated self-coupling.
-To analyze this effect, we calculate the total interparticle coupling, as a sum of direct and reflected coupling terms, and the self-coupling between dipoles, in both cases neglecting higher-order terms and magnetoelectric coupling, as a function of distance between the substrate and array and the minimal center-to-center distance.
-In Fig.~\ref{fig:fig4}a-c we present the analysis for $\lambda=500$~nm, which corresponds to the magnetic dipole resonance wavelength for a silicon nanodisk with height 100 nm and diameter 100 nm in free space.
-One can anticipate that because of the fact that the phase factor depends on the wavenumber in the medium containing the nanoresonators, there is dependence of dipole-dipole coupling on wavelength.
+For an amorphous array of nanoparticles in free space, interparticle coupling depends on the minimal CC distance \cite{Czajkowski2020a}, while the presence of the substrate begets additional coupling mechanisms, which are governed by two factors.
+One is the substrate refractive index, which modifies the reflection coefficient and determines the strength of substrate-mediated coupling and the phase relationship between the field incident onto the substrate and the one reflected off it.
+The second one is the the array--substrate distance, which modifies the phase factors of substrate mediated coupling and its decay.
+Consequently, a substrate changes both interparticle- and self-coupling.
+To analyze this effect, we calculate total interparticle coupling, as a sum of direct and reflected coupling terms, and the self-coupling between dipoles, in both cases neglecting higher-order terms and magnetoelectric coupling, as function of the array--substrate and minimal CC distances.
+In Fig.~\ref{fig:fig4}a-c we present the analysis for $\lambda=500$~nm, \corr{approximately} the magnetic dipole resonance wavelength for a silicon nanodisk with $H=100$~nm and $D=100$~nm in free space.